ItJustWorksTM/EiffelVis/README.md

 If you would like to read more about the algorithm used by EiffelVis, please see the [algorithm concept](./frontend/README.md#layout-algorithm).

 Copyright © 2022, EiffelVis.
-EiffelVis is a product by ItJustWorks™️.
+EiffelVis is a product by ItJustWorks™.